V4Fire/Client/src/base/b-router/README.md

 #### External routes

-Usually, when we emit a new transition using the router methods, the transition isn't reloaded a browser because it uses HistoryAPI or similar techniques.
+Usually, when we emit a new transition using the router methods, the transition isn't reloaded a browser because it uses `HistoryAPI` or similar techniques.
 It's the way to create single-page applications (SPA), but sometimes we want to force reloading of the browser.
 For instance, we jump to another site or subdomain of the current.
-To do this, you should specify a route path as absolute, i.e., with a protocol, host address, port, etc., or add the special `external` flag.
+To do this, you should specify a route path as an absolute, i.e., with a protocol, host address, port, etc., or add the special `external` flag.

 ```js
 export default {